PLSysSec/cse127-website/cse127-fall19/docs/pa/pa6.md

 To experiment with this idea, we'll use a Python implementation of the MD5 hash function, though SHA-1 and SHA-256 are vulnerable to length extension in the same way.
-You can download the `pymd5` module at [TODO: where to download] and learn how to use it by running [TODO: verify this] `pydoc pymd5`.
+You can [download the `pymd5` module here](../resources/pymd5.py) and learn how to use it by running `pydoc pymd5`.
 To follow along with these examples, run Python in interactive mode and run the command `from pymd5 import md5, padding`.